Code for Sustainable Homes

 • Management of surface water runoff from developments.

-• Storage of non recyclable waste and recyclable household waste.
+• Storage of non recyclable and recyclable household waste.

 Once the mandatory minimum performance standard is met for the three uncredited issues, four further mandatory issues need to be considered.